AshMenhennett/Salon-Pricing/readme.md

 - Generate application key ```php artisan key:generate```.
 - Run Laravel migrations- ```php artisan migrate```.

-The [Laravel Uptime Monitor](https://github.com/spatie/laravel-uptime-monitor) is *currently* a dependency, used for checking the uptime of applications residing at given URLs.
-If you do not wish to utilize this feature, simply remove the command schedule in ```App\Console\Kernel```, ```monitor:check-uptime```.
-If you are wanting to use this uptime monitor feature, have a read of the [documentation](https://github.com/spatie/laravel-uptime-monitor).

 Make sure you configure these environment variables:
 - ```APP_URL``` : the url of the application.
 This variable is used to link to the application.
 - ```MAIL_FROM_EMAIL``` and ```MAIL_FROM_NAME```: the 'from' email address and name.
 This is used for sending out emails.